Kentico/xperience-by-kentico-shopify/docs/Usage-Guide.md

 Class library consists of 3 main parts - Product listing widget, Shopify products synchronization and the e-commerce integration.

 ### Product listing widget
 Product listing widget is standalone widget that displays Shopify products using the Admin REST API.
+This widget requires only to have Shopify configuration set up in `appsettings.json`,`user secrets` or `Shopify configuration module`(no products need to be synchronized).
+Everything is loaded directly from the Shopify store.
 Products displayed in this widget can be filtered by collection(Shopify equivalent to product category).
 Widget properties also contain currency selector and maximum number of retrieved products.
 Each product has a button that will redirect user to the product detail page on the Shopify store website.

 #### Limitations
 Shopify API can return maximum of 250 items in one API request.
 For larger number of products, pagination needs to be implemented.